 If your lettuce grows slowly despite having plenty of water, then it needs more food.
 Ideally you planted your lettuce in a well prepared bed that has lost of organic matter and compost in it.
 If not, then you need to supply extra nutrients, especially nitrogen.
 The problem is that too much added nitrogen makes plants sappy and weak and very attractive to bugs.
 Therefore repeated small doses of fertilizer are better than one big dose.

-(A classic high nitrogen fertilisers would be chicken manure.)
+(A classic high nitrogen fertiliser would be chicken manure.)

 Lettuces need some shade in hot weather.
-Don't plant them in deep shade, like under a tree.
-They will just gow into pale, leggy things with few leaves on them.
+Don't plant them in deep shade though, like under a tree.
+They will just grow into pale, leggy things with few leaves on them.
 Ideally you find a position that provides dappled shade in the afternoon.
-Other options are interplanting between taller plants that will not toally shade them (capsicums/peppers or eggplants, staked tomatoes).
+Other options are interplanting between taller plants that will not totally shade them (capsicums/peppers or eggplants, staked tomatoes).